-Course grades will be based on class participation (15%), case write-ups (30%), and a final exam (55%).
+Course grades will be based on class participation (15%), Group case write-ups (30%), Individual cases (10%) and a final exam (45%).

 Class Participation

 One half of this grade will reflect basic measures of participation.
 On-time attendance is mandatory.
 You are expected to do the pre-assigned readings and to be prepared to discuss the readings in class.